The Legend of Zelda: Rebel Assassin

 "I can't believe you risked yourself and our child like that," he said in a harsh whisper.
 The look on her face told him that she was not cowed.

-"What did you want me to do?" she said, her anger rising to match his own tone.
+"What did you want me to do?" she said, her anger rising to match his.
 "Leave you to be killed?"

 "Better that I die than all three of us," he replied, flashing his eyes towards her.
 They turned into a side street, away from the bustle of the main path where lanterns hung casting a glow that left no place to hide.
 Smoke from cooking fires clung to the air here, curling slowly skyward.